 By Clare Baldwin

-NEW YORK, April 18 (Reuters) - The U.S. Treasury could sell a big chunk of its remaining 33 percent stake in General Motors Co in the summer or fall, a person with knowledge of the matter said on Monday, although doing so may lead to more losses for it on the automaker’s bailout.
+NEW YORK, April 18 (Reuters) - The U.S. Treasury could sell a significant portion of its remaining 33 percent stake in automaker General Motors Co in the summer or fall, a person with knowledge of the matter said.

 GM’s shares are now at their lowest since their IPO.
 They closed at $29.97, or 9.2 percent below the IPO price on the New York Stock Exchange on Monday.

 June would be the earliest a share sale could take place.
-It could also happen in the first half of August or after Labor Day, one source told Reuters.
+It could also happen in the first half of August or after Labor Day, one source said.

 An additional share sale could happen in November or December, that source said.